-First, we are grateful to have made it to the middle of 2020.
-We could not start this post without first acknowledging that.
-We personally go by the “glass is half full” mantra and that perspective along with a big serving of gratitude helped us make it through these past several months.
+We personally go by the “glass is half full” mantra and that perspective, along with a big serving of gratitude, helped us make it thus far.

 1. Go on a Guided Bike Tour in Jamaica’s Blue Mountains